How Workflow Rules Work

 Integration with Validations

-Decisionly uses AI to analyze whether chargeback conditions are met and whether uploaded documentation is valid.
-You can configure rules to:
+Decisionly uses AI to analyze whether evidence guidelines are met and whether uploaded documentation is valid.
+You can configure rules to:- Flag cases for review when evidence guidelines aren’t met

 - Flag cases for review when documentation is invalid or missing